ydb-platform/ydb/ydb/docs/en/core/yql/query_plans.md

 Attribute | Description
 --- | ---
-TopBy | columns by which the first N rows will be taken Limit | rows limit
+TopBy | columns or expressions by which the first N rows will be taken Limit | rows limit

 #### Limit